techlore/plexus/README.md

 ### Contribute Method 2 (Non-Github Method)

-Email me at support@techlore.tech with all your apps you use on your phone that are from the Google Play Store (Directly or Indirectly) with the following information:
+Email support@techlore.tech with all your apps you use on your phone that are from the Google Play Store (Directly or Indirectly) with the following information:

 1. App Name
 2. Month Last Tested